alsd4git/dockerini/monitoring/README.md

-# Home Dashboard & Monitoring Stack
+# Monitoring Stack

-A comprehensive stack for home monitoring, dashboard management, and system metrics visualization.
-This stack provides tools for monitoring system resources, managing home automation, and creating customizable dashboards.
+System monitoring, observability, and dashboarding for your homelab.
+This stack provides real-time metrics, log viewing, network monitoring, and customizable dashboards for service discovery and management.

 ## Features